salrashid123/go_tpm_remote_attestation/README.md

 * Sealed and PCR bound Transfer of RSA or AES keys.
 * Parse TPM EventLog

+* You can use this standalone to setup a gRPC client/server for remote attestation.

+There are *TWO* branches to this repo:

+* `push` (this branch):  In this mode, the attestor is the server and the verifier makes an rpc call to the attestor
+* `pull`:  In this mode, the attestor is the client initiator that makes an rpc call to the verifier

 Attestation:

 ( Images taken from [Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html) )